pbredenberg/lemppress/README.md

 ldash rm dbuser username
 ```

-Note: Remove wants to do its' thing safely, so it will back up your site files automatically using zip, and place the backup in var/www/archive/YOURSITENAME.
+Note: Remove wants to do its' thing safely, so it will back up your site files and databases automatically when they are destroyed using zip, and place the backup in var/www/archive/YOURSITENAME.

 ### bu (Backup)
 Back up a site: